 |4 years||8 years|

 Applicants seeking admission to a research degree programme must satisfy the following minimum entrance requirements:

 Equivalent qualifications mentioned above include relevant professional qualifications or other scholarly achievements recognised by the University.

 In addition to the above, applicants from an institution where the language of instruction is not English should satisfy the following minimum English proficiency requirements:

-(Take note that the School of Law has stipulated a validity period of three years for results of the above tests.
-Thus, only test results obtained within the three years immediately preceding an application to the School of Law, will therefore be considered valid.)
+(Please note that the School of Law has stipulated a validity period of three years for results of the above tests.
+Thus, only test results obtained within the three years immediately preceding an application to the School of Law will therefore be considered valid.)

 The University may also prescribe other additional entry qualifications, as deemed appropriate.

-Residential accommodation for research students is available.
+Residential accommodation is available for research postgraduate students.
 All full-time research students of UGC-funded programmes are eligible to apply.